Omobayode6/cloud-engineering/README.md

   * cd - takes you back to user home directory from anywhere you are - same as cd ~
   * cd ~ - to switch to user home directory.
   * cd / - takes you to the root directory of file system.
+  * pwd - to print your curent working directory
   * exit - to logout of the current user

 ## Groups & Users